mgeitz/eqalert/README.md

 #### Reaction Values

-##### Global
+##### General
 - `false`: Disable alerting for this line type
-- `true`: Alert for matching strings under `alert` for the line type, using the set sound
+- `alert`: Alert for matching strings under `alerts` for the line type, using the set sound
 - `all`: Alert for all lines of a given line type, using the set sound

-##### Context
+##### Context Driven
-- 'solo': Alert when solo, group, and raid - speak entire line
+- 'solo': Alert when solo, group, and raid
-- 'solo_only': Alert only when solo - speak entire line
+- 'solo_only': Alert only when solo
-- 'group': Alert when group and raid - speak entire line
+- 'group': Alert when group and raid
-- 'group_only': Alert only when group - speak entire line
+- 'group_only': Alert only when group
-- 'raid': Alert when raid - speak entire line
+- 'raid': Alert when raid
-- 'afk': Alert in afk - speak entire line
+- 'afk': Alert in afk

 #### Alert Keys